A Derivation of Intelligence from Guided Relation-Creation

 Let:

-be the system’s estimate of that contact.
+mean the system’s estimate of that support, reach, and limit.

 Measure failure occurs when:

-The system may overestimate its contact and overact.
+The system overestimates contact and overacts.

-It may underestimate its contact and fail to act.
+It underestimates contact and fails to act.

-It may have weak evidence but high confidence.
+It has weak evidence but high confidence.

-In each case, the problem is not merely that the model is incomplete.
-The problem is that the system mismeasures its incompleteness.
+In each case, the problem is not only that the model is incomplete.

 So the fifth contact-condition is: